 What would our cabin be like, and how big are the beds?

 The cabins vary in size (6-berth and 4-berth) according to how many in your family, and depends on which ship you are serving.
 A few of the family cabins on the Africa Mercy have a sofa-bed for the parents; each cabin has its own bathroom and kitchenette and ample storage space.

 On the whole, the ship is a safe and family friendly environment.
 There are some guidelines for children’s protection, and of course, parents are ultimately responsible for their children.
 Younger children (under 10) must be supervised at all times, and cannot wander around the ship without an adult.
 There are rules on food service, for example, and general safety rules that all crew are expected to follow.

 Are diapers available onboard?

 Unfortunately, diapers are not available for purchase onboard.
-However, families can purchase them online and have them delivered to the International Support Center (ISC) in Texas for transport in the regularly scheduled container sent to the ship approximately every six weeks.
+However, depending on local supplies, families can purchase them in local markets or supermarkets, or order them online and have them delivered to the International Support Center (ISC) in Texas for transport in the regularly scheduled container sent to the ship approximately every six weeks.

 Is there an orthodontist onboard?

-We have a crew dentist onboard who cares for the dental needs of our long-term crew as well as emergency care for short-term crew.
-The Crew Dentist can also assist by making minor adjustments to braces as long as the patient has clear directions from their orthodontist.
+Depending on availability and the schedule of Dental programs on board, we try to have a crew dentist onboard as often as possible, who cares for the dental needs of our long-term crew as well as emergency care for short-term crew.
 However, the Crew Dentist is not an orthodontist, so the overall treatment must be supervised by your own orthodontist.